bitfireAT/webdav-push/webdav-push-draft.md

 1. UnifiedPush (version 1)
 2. Web Push (RFC 8030)
-3. Some other transport, with some additional relevant information that is required to use it
+3. Some other transport, with some additional relevant information that is required to use it.
+This is to illustrate that it WebDAV-Push aims to support other or even yet unknown push transports, too.

 ## Subscription management